 Nimbin is a popular day trip from Byron, so odds are that you’ve heard of this hippie enclave and alternative culture hotspot before.
 This is where you go if you want to easily procure weed in various forms (note: marijuana is illegal in NSW, but apparently they turn a blind eye to it here).
 The cookies are supposedly pretty popular.

 Nimbin is an easy drive from Byron, just over an hour west.
-There are plenty of tour buses that make the trip out there too, should you wish to indulge and not have to worry about driving back afterwards.
+There are plenty of tour buses that make the trip out there too, should you wish to indulge and not have to worry about driving back from the Byron Bay hinterland afterwards.

 They say that Mullumbimby is “the biggest little town in Australia”.
-And at just a 20 minute drive from Byron, there’s no reason not to pay a visit to this scenic hinterland village.
+And at just a 20 minute drive from Byron, there’s no reason not to pay a visit to this scenic Byron Hinterland village.

 Mullum’s fully embraced the counter culture, but unlike Nimbin it’s not so showy about it.
 Walking down the streets, it just feels like a cute little town – just with heaps of local produce, kombucha, incense, essential oils, pre-loved clothing and housewares, and crystals for sale about every other storefront.